A Concentration of Measure Framework to study convex problems and other implicit formulation problems in machine learning: Fixed point equation depending on independent data

 \subsection{Computation of the estimation of the mean and covariance of $Y$ when $X$ is Gaussian}

-The estimation given by \eqref{eq:moyenne_cov_Y}ecomes particularly interesting when $X$ is Gaussian because in that case, the random variable $z_i \equiv x_i^T Y_{-i}$ is also Gaussian (when all the random vectors $x_j$ are fixed, for $j \neq i$) and admits the statistics:
+The estimation given by Proposition~\ref{pro:estimation_moyenne_covariance_Y} becomes particularly interesting when $X$ is Gaussian because in that case, the random variable $z_i \equiv x_i^T Y_{-i}$ is also Gaussian (when all the random vectors $x_j$ are fixed, for $j \neq i$) and admits the statistics: